 In a similar predicament is Morgan Schneiderlin, presumably bought after extensive scouting, and deemed inessential almost immediately afterwards.
 It’s true that he could have done more to demand inclusion, but with a longest run of four consecutive games, quite how that’s meant to happen is difficult to fathom; even Paul Ince and Roy Keane took time to settle at United.
 In every field of human endeavour, happy, relaxed people perform better, and though no one should take a spot in the team for granted, the constant fiddling can’t be helpful.

-Morgan Schneiderlin is now at Manchester United
+Morgan Schneiderlin has become a regular at Manchester United

 Image credit: PA Sport